michaelversus/FlickrWalk/FlickrWalk/README.md

 # FlickrWalk

-This is a demo app following the kommot challenge
+This is a demo app

 I used the MVP architecture for the main app module and the Environment pattern as an easy way to handle Dependencies For the challenge i am using region monitoring as i think it's the most appropriate for this use case (find more info inside LocationUtils README file)